-Brake mechanics diagnose faults and repair, replace or overhaul and test the parts of disc, drum or power brake systems used on all types of motor vehicles.
+Brake mechanics diagnose faults and repair, replace, overhaul and test the parts of disc, drum or power brake systems used on all types of motor vehicles.

 Brake mechanics may perform the following tasks:

-- work out faults in brake systems by talking to the vehicle operator and driving the vehicle, noting its performance, or by reading data from the vehicle's computer control system
+- determine faults in brake systems by talking to the vehicle operator and driving the vehicle, noting its performance, or by reading data from the vehicle's computer control system

 - diagnose and correct anti-lock braking faults